For Couples

 It is about learning how to see the pattern that keeps taking over and building something better instead.

 The best place to begin is with the Loop Map + RESET.
-It will help you start identifying the pattern underneath repeated conflict and give you a practical way to interrupt it sooner.
+Together, they will help you identify the pattern underneath repeated conflict and take the first practical step toward interrupting it sooner.